biobakery/metawibele/README.md

 Option 2: create local uniref databases

-* You can also create these databases locally by using MetaWIBELE utility scripts based on the latest release version of UniProt/UniRef, and provid `$DATABASE_LOCATION` as the location to install the database.
+* You can also create these databases locally by using MetaWIBELE utility scripts based on the latest release version of UniProt/UniRef, and provide `$DATABASE_LOCATION` as the location to install the database.

 * Download and obtain UniProt annotations: